A $9 million boss? UniCredit investors to decide how much Orcel is worth

+FinanceA $9 million boss?
+UniCredit investors to decide how much Orcel is worth

-MILAN (Reuters) - Investors are due to approve Andrea Orcel’s appointment as chief executive of UniCredit on Thursday, but the issue that scuppered his first attempt to run a major bank is overshadowing his second: pay.
+Investors are due to approve Andrea Orcel’s appointment as chief executive of UniCredit (CRDI.MI) on Thursday, but the issue that scuppered his first attempt to run a major bank is overshadowing his second: pay.

 But the share bonus of up to 5 million euros, which is twice the fixed pay, has not been linked to performance or subjected to claw-back clauses for the first year.